lukas-vlcek/watches_index_templates/Tutorial.md

 Now, we have some statistics collected and stored in Elasticsearch.
 We are (almost) ready to visualize it using Kibana.

-I haven't found a good any official support for exporting/importing kibana dashboards including index templates and scripted fields so we will workaround this by importing pre-canned `.kibana` index from provided index snapshot.
+I haven't found official support for exporting/importing kibana dashboards including index templates and scripted fields so we will workaround this by importing pre-canned `.kibana` index from provided index snapshot.
  (TODO: check how [Beats dashboards are imported](https://github.com/elastic/beats/tree/master/libbeat/dashboards))